DESIGNED TO HELP INNOVATORS WITH INTELLECTUAL PROPERTY RIGHTS.

 The first step in the trademark registration process is “Trademark Search“.
 Trademark Search is a preliminary search conducted to ensure that the proposed trademark does not violate any existing registered trademark and abides by the laws related to the trademark.
 Thus, before an individual makes an application to register a trademark it is advisable to conduct a trademark search for use of the proposed trademark in connection with certain goods or services.

 A trademark search report is generated after a trademark search highlighting relevant details and matches for the proposed trademark.

 2. Filing of Trademark Application

 After reviewing the trademark search report, an application for the registration of the trademark is filed with the Trademark Registry.
 The application has relevant details like Logo or the Trademark Name and address of the trademark owner Classification or Trademark Class Trademark used since date Description of the goods or services.

 The trademark application is generally filed in the Trademark Office within the jurisdiction of the place of business of the applicant.
-An application can be filed either manual application in the Trademark Office or file an online application through the Online Trademark Search facility.
+An application can be filed as either a manual application in the Trademark Office or as an online application through the Online Trademark Search facility.

 After acknowledgement of the trademark, a trademark application allotment number and the Trademark applicant can start using the trademark symbol (TM) next to the brand name.

 After filing the trademark application, the trademark application enters the stage of examination where the designated Trademark Registrar ensures that the application abides by the substantive and procedural laws governing Trademarks.
 The duration of the examination process ranges from six to eight months from the application date.